Julie Kaplow,

 Founder and CEO, Lucine Center

 Dr. Julie Kaplow is a licensed clinical psychologist, board certified in Clinical Child and Adolescent Psychology.
-After establishing the first SAMHSA-funded Trauma and Grief (TAG) Center at the University of Michigan, Julie saw a pressing need for trauma- and grief-informed services in Texas and subsequently brought the TAG Center to the Greater Houston area, now housed at The Hackett Center for Mental Health.
-In her role as Executive Director of the TAG Center, she develops, evaluates, and disseminates trauma- and bereavement-informed “best practices” to community providers nationwide.
-Given that the TAG Center is not a direct service provider, the Lucine Center works hand-in-hand with the TAG Center to pilot-test, implement and evaluate innovative treatments for traumatized and grieving youth.
+After establishing the first SAMHSA-funded Trauma and Grief (TAG) Center at the University of Michigan in 2012, Julie saw a pressing need for trauma- and grief-informed services in Texas and subsequently brought the TAG Center to the Greater Houston area, now housed at The Hackett Center for Mental Health.
+She later established a second Trauma and Grief Center at the Children’s Hospital in New Orleans.
+In her role as Executive Director of the TAG Centers, she develops, evaluates, and disseminates trauma- and bereavement-informed “best practices” to community providers nationwide.
+The Lucine Center works hand-in-hand with the TAG Centers to pilot-test, implement and evaluate innovative treatments for traumatized and grieving youth.
 In this way, the Lucine Center serves as a “living laboratory” to further inform the overlapping fields of childhood trauma and grief.

 Julie and the Lucine Center clinicians have responded to tragedies impacting youth in Texas.
 Following Hurricane Harvey, Julie and her team provided evidence-based risk screening and interventions to children and families adversely affected by Hurricane Harvey and its aftermath.
-She also helped to establish the Santa Fe Resiliency Center following the Santa Fe High School shooting, where Lucine Center staff have provided evidence-based assessment and treatment to families who were impacted by the shooting.
+She also helped to establish the Santa Fe Resiliency Center following the Santa Fe High School shooting, where Lucine Center staff provided evidence-based assessment and treatment to families who were impacted by the shooting.
+More recently, Julie and her team assisted in training school- and community-based clinicians in Uvalde in trauma- and grief-informed best practices following the Robb Elementary School Shooting.

 As the founder and CEO of The Lucine Center, Julie provides oversight and supervision of all clinical activities taking place within the Center.
 She also conducts trainings and workshops for community- and school-based clinicians as well as youth-serving organizations, schools, academic medical centers, and group practices on trauma- and grief-related topics.